conda/conda/docs/source/user-guide/install/rpm-debian.rst

    conda 4.5.11

-Installing conda packages with the system package manager makes it very easy to distribute conda across a cluster of machines running Linux without having to worry about any non privileged user modifying the installation.
-Any non privileged user simply needs to run `source/opt/conda/etc/profile.d/conda.sh` to use conda.
+Installing conda packages with the system package manager makes it very easy to distribute conda across a cluster of machines running Linux without having to worry about any non-privileged user modifying the installation.
+Any non-privileged user simply needs to run ``source/opt/conda/etc/profile.d/conda.sh`` to use conda.

-Administrators can also distribute a .condarc file at /opt/conda/.condarc so that a predefined configuration for channels, package cache directory and environment locations is pre-seeded to all users in a large organization.
+Administrators can also distribute a .condarc file at /opt/conda/.condarc so that a predefined configuration for channels, package cache directory, and environment locations is pre-seeded to all users in a large organization.
 A sample configuration could look like:

 .. code-block:: none